DigitalNoteXDN/MediaPack/README.md

 # MediaPack
-Media Kit for DigitalNote XDN
+Media kit for DigitalNote XDN

 Official links for DigitalNote XDN

-The 6 current official channels for the DigitalNote community are as follows.
+The 6 current official channels for the DigitalNote XDN community are as follows.

     1) Website (http://www.digitalnote.biz)
     2) Discord (https://discord.gg/nhJYEtj)